 The easiest and fastest way to shred a zucchini is with a box grater.
 Find out below the best way to do this.
 When picking zucchini choose firm one with vibrant green skin.
 A zucchini with a few scratches on the skin is perfectly fine, but it should not be shriveled or wrinkled.
 Also smaller zucchini tend to be a bit sweeter than the larger one.

-There are multiple ways to shred zucchini, whether it's with a box grater, food processor or blender.
+There are multiple ways to shred zucchini, whether it's with a box grater, a food processor or blender.
 Using a food processor or a blender might seem faster, but they actually require more clean up in the long run.

 Rinse the zucchini under water and wipe with paper towels.
 There is no need to peel the zucchini as the skin is mild in flavour and will soften when cooked.
 Plus, much of zucchini's fiber content is in its skin.
 If making fritters or pancakes, zucchini skin will also add a splash of colour.